Techsol789/Snake-game/README.md

-# Snake Game Using HTML CSS JAVASCRIPT
+# Snake Game in Html,CSS and Javascript

 ## Description
 This is a simple and fun Snake game built using HTML, CSS, jQuery, and JavaScript.
 The objective of the game is to control a snake using arrow keys, eat food to grow longer, and avoid colliding with walls or the snake's own body.